GameServerManagers/LinuxGSM-Docs/Monitor.md

-The monitor function allows you to check if a server is up and running, and restart it if it's down after several unsuccessful queries.
+The monitor function checks that a server is up and running, and restart the server should it not be responding after several unsuccessful queries.

-`./gameserver monitor`

-Note: If the server was stopped manually, then `monitor` won't restart it.
+> Note: If the server was stopped manually, then `monitor` will not function until manually started.

+# Commands

+Standard: `./gameserver monitor`

+Short: `./gameserver m`

 # Automated monitoring